 Rose and Tulsi basil tea

-Water rich food is also nutrient dense, with vitamins, minerals (again, especially if grown sustainably and the soil tended - especially perennial vegetables and fruit).
-And - fluids "are full of electrons, which ruin our electrical functions."
+Water rich food is also nutrient dense, with vitamins, minerals (again, especially when grown sustainably and nutrients returned to the soil; and perennial vegetables and fruit are included).
+And - fluids "are full of electrons, which run our electrical functions."
 And "because of the fiber in plants, the water stays in our system longer because we absorb it more slowly."
 (P 63-64)

-So for this evening's tea, I sooner some licorice, pulled out Tulsi & Sweet Rose - mmm!
+So for this evening's tea, I simmered some licorice, and pulled out Tulsi & Sweet Rose - mmm!

--- Did you know - in the original gov. hydration recommendations, nearly half the amount suggested - 45% - was to come from food?
+-- Did you know - in the original gov. hydration recommendations, nearly half the amount of fluid suggested - 45% - was to come from food?
 Time to reclaim that awareness!
 (P 61)

-The authors offer a "5 day Quench hydration plan," which includes micro-movement sessions sprinkled, throughout the day; and suggested beverages (including Afternoon Delight - with chia and natural electrolytes).
+The authors offer a "5 day Quench hydration plan," which includes micro-movement sessions sprinkled, throughout the day; morning smoothies (plant based - no protein powder!) and other beverages (including Afternoon Delight - with chia seeds band natural electrolytes).
 I'm on day 1!

 Comments